HistoryThis section has been translated automatically.

-Skin: Regionally limited, round or oval, symmetrically arranged, striped, spotted or hearth-shaped, slightly raised, soft, possibly confluent papules.
-Colour: Primarily violet, later white to yellowish, "ivory".
-At the "mature" stage of development, yellowish papules and plaques appear with a granular surface relief reminiscent of a plucked chicken skin (also cobbled).
+Skin: Regionally circumscribed, round or oval, symmetrically arranged, striped, spotted or focal, slightly raised, soft, possibly confluent papules.
+Color: Primarily purple, later white to yellowish, "ivory".
+In the "mature" stage of development, yellowish papules and plaques appear with a granular surface relief reminiscent of a plucked chicken skin (also cobblestone-like humped).

-An increased formation of wrinkles on the chin is regarded as a characteristic feature (goodbye sign).
+Increased wrinkling of the chin is considered a characteristic feature (farewell sign).

-Oral mucosa: analogous lesions are rarely found in the oral mucosa.
+Oral mucosa: rarely, analogous lesions are also found in the oral mucosa.

-Eyes: visual defects in the 3rd to 4th decade of life, papillary "angioid streaks" of the ocular fundus.
-Calcification of elastic fibres causes tears in the choroidal lamina vitrea and the pigment epithelium(angioid streaks) and macular degeneration.
-There is a risk of retinal bleeding and loss of central vision.
+Eyes: visual disturbances in the 3rd to 4th decade of life, papillary "angioid streaks" of the fundus of the eye.
+Calcification of elastic fibers causes tears of the lamina vitrea of the choroid and pigment epithelium(angioid streaks) and macular degeneration.
+There is a risk for retinal hemorrhages and loss of central vision.

-Cardiovascular and other symptoms: hypertension (25%), arteriosclerotic changes (calcification of the elastica of the vessels) with midline claudication (20%) and angina pectoris (20%).
-Rarer are:
+Cardiovascular and other symptoms: hypertension (25%), arteriosclerotic changes (calcifications of the elastica of the vessels) with intermittent claudication (20%) and angina pectoris (20%).
+Less common are:

 - cerebral insults

-- Bleeding of the gastrointestinal tract and the kidneys (here also calcifications).
+- bleeding of the gastrointestinal tract as well as of the kidneys (here also calcifications).

 - Bleeding tendencies: spontaneous vascular ruptures are the most frequent cause of death.

-Symptoms of the disease often appear only in the second decade of life; slow development.
+Symptoms of disease often appear only in the second decade of life; slow development.